 It must be understood that to be required to work in order to not die is coercion and hostage taking, enslavement and indenturement.
 That is NOT freedom and there is a significant negative biopsychosocial toll on the whole of society (rich and poor alike) because of that.
 This indenturement is required in order to force people to mindlessly conform to the system of servitude and struggle so that those in positions of power can exploit and abuse those below them for fun and profit.
 Hell, the entire Labor Movement and the movements for Socialism and Communism both sprung up as powerful reactions to the same types of abuses which are still going on today.

 C. The Struggle for Self-Sufficiency is a Wasted Life

 1. There is a Better Use for a Human Life

-With the majority of Humanity having to spend most of their time struggling and working to live (working 9-5 or several part-time jobs) all just to pay for a house or apartment, food, health care, a car, and all of that other stuff just so we do not die in the streets is all wasted time that could have been used for things that really matter to the individual or to society at large such as:
+With the majority of Humanity having to spend most of their time struggling and working to live (working 9-5 or several part-time jobs) all just to pay for a house or apartment, food, healthcare, a car, student loans, and all of that other stuff just so we do not die in the streets is all wasted time that could have been used for things that really matter to the individual or to society at large such as:

 - going to school or learning new skills

 - solving societal problems

 - spending time with friends or family